-The following pictures of a house electric panel can help readers who wish to know how the panel controls electricity to the whole house.
-These pictures can give you a better insight into how it works.
+The following pictures of a house electric panel can help readers who wish to know how the panel controls electricity in the whole house.
+These pictures can give you a better idea of how it works.

 Well, this is how the electric panel looks from inside.
 I have removed the transparent cover of the panel.
 You can see how it looks with the cover somewhere at the end of this hub (Picture 14).

 This is a modern version of house electric panel.
 The panel casing is made of some plastic materials.
 Part of the cover is usually made to be transparent so you can see without opening the cover if any of the circuit breakers have tripped.

 Please note that the materials I present in this hub are very basic.
 Therefore, readers already equipped with some electrical knowledge may want to read other more interesting hubs.

 Now let us go through what the electrical components on the above panel are and what purpose they do serve in the distribution and control of electricity in the house.

 However, before we proceed, I would like to make sure that everyone who wishes to read further knows the most basic principles in the workings of house electricity.
 It is very easy and the simple diagrams below will show that.

 What does this diagram say?
 There is a battery, a length of wiring cable connecting the positive terminal of the battery to one of the incandescent lamp terminal.
 Then there is another length of cable connecting the other terminal of the lamp back to the battery at the negative terminal.

 You may have played with toys that work with this very basic electric circuit when you were young.
 You take one AA-size battery, a pair of whatever metal wires you can lay your hands on and a small bulb.
 Any bulb you can dig out of battery-powered electric toys will do.